 This also happens in Nicaragua, in the schools of San Lorenzo-Boaco and Yalí-Jinotega, an area where the Foundation is also intervening.
 There, the groundwater sources are unable to supply the population or the schools during the dry season, and the great distance to the wells and the poor infrastructure of the pipes affects both the access to water and its healthiness.
 There are similar situations in Uganda, where children of the Wakiso orphanage suffer diseases caused by the use of non-drinking water; or in Guinea-Bissau, where the intervention of the Foundation in 35 schools of the Tombali region has helped 10,000 children and 9,000 adults to fight the scourge of infant mortality.
 The benefits of adequate water and sanitation are also necessary for the communities of Bolivia’s “disperse rural population”, which suffer from high rates of malnutrition and child morbidity and are also highly vulnerable to climate change.

 The best expression of solidarity

 Without schools that are capable of providing access to sanitation it is not possible to achieve a dignified life that promotes solidarity.
 Migratory crises that have increased due to all kinds of violent human conflicts, natural disasters and droughts put high pressure on migrants and host human groups.
 The severe problem of reception experienced by communities with poor sanitation facilities often goes unnoticed in the media.
-A little-known example is that of the in the Bekaa valley, which have received the impact of more than 350,000 Syrian migrants fleeing the war in their country who were already suffering from a lack of water and sanitation before the crisis.
+A little-known example is that of the Lebanese schools in the Bekaa valley, which have received the impact of more than 350,000 Syrian migrants fleeing the war in their country who were already suffering from a lack of water and sanitation before the crisis.